Skip to main content

 How might this look in practice?
 Here’s an example:

-Say you’re having a development conversation with an employee who mentions that he wants to improve his project management skills and grow to be a Sr. Project Manager one day.
+Say you’re having a development conversation with an employee who mentions wanting to improve their project management skill development and become a Sr. Project Manager one day.

-As a manager, you decide to look for a way to map his strengths and career goals to an important upcoming business project.
+As a manager, you look for a way to map the employee’s strengths and professional goals to an important upcoming business project.
 For example, say your team has a significant project lined up for the next quarter.
-You can ask your employee if he’d like to take a more prominent role in the project to gain more project management experience.
+You can ask your employee if they’d like to take a more prominent role in the project to gain more project management experience.

 Then, you can set up a bi-weekly meeting with a current Sr. Project Manager on your team so your employee can ask them questions about their job and get advice on the new project.